Meetings. The word alone can conjure feelings of dread, anxiety, and existential despair.

 Find the right space.
 Many offices prioritize large conference rooms that can accommodate a soccer team, but real demand is often for smaller spaces that facilitate conversations among three to five people.
 Avoid booking a large room, and you won’t feel compelled to fill it with (unnecessary) attendees.

 Scuttle the 60-minute standard.
 It’s a default setting in Google Calendar and Outlook, not a hard-and-fast workplace rule.
-Ask whether meetings can be shortened, both of yourself and to attendees ahead of time.
+Ask whether meetings can be shortened, for both yourself and attendees, ahead of time.
 At the start, address the scope and needs of the meeting itself relative to the amount of time everyone should spend.
 As a meeting organizer, you can even end a meeting early.

 Build in reading time.
 This trick, favored by Amazon, involves inviting attendees to read together, then begin a discussion immediately after completion.
 The thinking is that employees won’t stress out about doing their homework before a meeting, and this way everyone is literally on the same page.
 Amazon also emphasizes that these briefings or readings should be on the side of trim and concise, not War and Peace.